Martha Chizuma facing imminent arrest for defamation

 But it has been alleged that Chizuma will now be arrested allegedly on defamation related charges over the allegations she drew out in her leaked audio.

-Writing on social media, social commentator Joshua Chisa Mbele who was once arrested for alleging that some members of the Chakwera family were basking in the glory of corruption and bribes, revealed that Martha’s arrest is imminent.
+Writing on social media, social commentator Joshua Chisa Mbele who was once arrested for alleging that some members of the Chakwera family were basking in the glory of corruption and bribes, revealed that Chizuma’s arrest is imminent.

 “Martha, Director General of ACB is facing an arrest.
 She will be charged with criminal offense.
 This is stemming from the leaked Audio.